 4. find where your attendees are engaging the most

 The whole point of using social media during the exhibit process is to build a community and interact with the attendees.
-While a lot of interaction happens on Twitter, at a more visual show (event planning, interior design etc…) attendees may be heavily using a platform like Instagram.
-Make sure you’re in the right place.
+While a lot of interaction happens on Twitter, platforms like Facebook or Instagram may also be used heavily.
+Make sure you’re in the middle of the action by reaching out to followers before the show to gauge the interest of followers on a particular platform.

 5. choose the right channel

 The most visual of all the social media outlets, Instagram is the place you’ll go to share photos and short videos.
 This is great for sharing visual elements of your booth, product demos and more.
-Bonus, you can connect your Instagram and Twitter accounts for a double wammy.
+Bonus, you can connect your Instagram and Twitter accounts for double efficiency.

-If you use Twitter for work or personal life you’ll know that feeds update at lightening speed.
-For that reason Twitter is the ideal place to share timely, in-the-moment updates of bit-size content pre, during and post show.
+If you use Twitter for work or personal life you’ll know that feeds update at lightning speed.
+For that reason Twitter is the ideal place to share timely, in-the-moment updates of bite-size content pre, during and post show.

 6. designate a social media leader